PendaRed/scala3-fs2/src/main/scala/com/jgibbons/fs2/d/README.md

 # FS2 pull

+As of July 2021, fs2 seems to have major API changes every few years.

 ## It's not obvious

 Well, to me it isn't.
 So I did some code.

+Sadly the documentation is not great, and the information on the internet is often out of date.

 ## Background notes: